 Chapter Thirty-four

-Lightsong watched the young queen trail away from his pavilion, feeling an odd sense of. . .guilt.
+Lightsong watched the young queen dart away from his pavilion, feeling an odd sense of. . .guilt.

 How very odd for me, he thought, taking a sip of wine.
 After the sweet grapes, however, it tasted a little bitter and he waved it away.

 Or, maybe the bitterness was from something else.
-He watched the young queen, frowning to himself.
+He eyed the young queen, frowning to himself.
 He’d made the comment about her husband’s death in his usual flippant way.
-In his opinion, it was usually better for people to hear the truth bluntly--and amusingly--than to step around it.
+In his opinion, it was usually best for people to hear the truth bluntly--and amusingly.

-Still, he hadn’t expected such a reaction from her.
+Still, he hadn’t expected such a reaction.
 What was the God King to her?
 Nothing, likely.
-She’d been sent to him as his bride, probably against her will.
+She’d been sent to be his bride, probably against her will.
 His comment should have been one of the more bland ones he’d made.
 Yet, she’d taken it with apparent grief.

 It almost seemed like she was worried about the God King.
 As if she cared for him.